 Purchasing Approval is an optional feature in the AIQ system that can be set up per entity.
 Both Purchase Orders and Purchase Invoices can undergo the approval process.

-- Non-Budget Holders: These are linked to Suppliers (Vendors) in the Supplier (Vendor) Master Record.
-The initial Approver (if any) will come from the Master Record when you prepare a new Order or Invoice.
-Unlike Budget Holders, non-budget Holders allow for the use of multiple BI Codes.
+These are linked to Suppliers (Vendors) in the Supplier (Vendor) Master Record and are the initial approver for a new Order or Invoice.
+This approver type can use multiple BI Codes.

-- Budget Holders: These are linked to Budget Heads via the use of BI Codes.
-The initial Approver depends on the BI Code nominated with the Order or Invoice.
-You can override the Approver at Order or Invoice processing stage by nominating a different Approver.
+Approvers can be overridden at Order or Invoice processing stage by nominating a different Approver.
 Although Approvers do not have to be users of the system, we recommend that Budget Holders are.

 There are two types of approver authorisation types:

 - Purchasing Approvers: They are authorised to approve Purchase Orders and Invoices on behalf of the company.
 They can be Budget or Non–Budget Holders, depending on whether you want to use Budget Holders and Commitment Reporting.

 - Payment Approvers: They are authorised to approve Supplier Payments.

 - In the Group Portal, find the relevant entity.

 - Under Actions, select Maintain Menu Profiles.

 - In the User Profile Management screen, under Approval, check Company Details & Settings and Purchase Approval Setup against the relevant users.